All Episodes

 I don't understand.

-If we have uh in New York a Governor Cuomo, right?
+If we have in New York a Governor Cuomo, right, Emmy award-winning Governor Cuomo, mind you, right?

-And he's being considered by Joe Biden on a very, very short list for attorney general.
+And he's being considered by Joe Biden on a very, very short list for Attorney General.

-Uh didn't he sign into law these bail reforms?
+Didn't he sign into law these bail reforms?

-Yet this is the same guy who never allowed an independent investigation into his order to put COVID-19 positive patients back into nursing homes, which I always say is like taking a uh blowtorch to dry grass and result in the thousands, uh thousands of deaths.
+Yet this is the same guy who never allowed an independent investigation into his order to put COVID-19 positive patients back into nursing homes, which I always say is like taking a blowtorch to dry grass and result in the thousands, thousands of deaths.

 So here you have yet Cuomo being considered for AG.

-Uh, how is that even remotely possible?
+How is that even remotely possible?

-It is, and you know, it's sort of opposite day all the time with them.
+And, you know, it's sort of opposite day all the time with them.

-You had, you know, Andrew Cuomo was probably the worst governor of any in the country in terms of presiding over COVID and the coronavirus uh crisis.
+You had, you know, Andrew Cuomo was probably the worst governor of any in the country in terms of presiding over COVID and the coronavirus crisis.

-I mean, his nursing home mandate in March, uh sending COVID positive patients into nursing homes was a death sentence for thousands and thousands of people, and we don't even know exactly how many because he stopped us being able to know how many by fudging the figures.
+I mean, his nursing home mandate in March, sending COVID-positive patients into nursing homes was a death sentence for thousands and thousands of people.

 And then he wrote a book and congratulated himself on what a great job he did.

-Um seems that maybe wiser heads have prevailed.
+Seems that maybe wiser heads have prevailed.

 But Andrew Cuomo wants to be president.

-But he's setting himself up for a run as president.
+He's setting himself up for a run as president.

-New York's not big enough for him, and his ego is enormous and much too big for this state.
+And his ego is enormous and much too big for this state.

 So that's what he wants to do.